PauseAI/pauseai-website/src/posts/building-the-pause-button.md

 This lithography process is one of the most complex and expensive parts of the chip manufacturing process.
 Top-tier AI chips are all made using EUV lithography, and ASML is the only company that makes these machines.
 This Dutch company is one of the most important potential choke points for AI governance.
+These machines are insanely complex and require a lot of expertise to build and maintain.
+Notably, they have [remote kill-switches](https://www.businessinsider.com/asml-tsmc-semiconductor-chip-equipment-kill-switch-china-invade-taiwan-2024-5) (mostly for in the case that Taiwan is invaded), so in some important ways, the Pause button is already built.

 The Dutch Government has set up strict export controls on their EUV lithography machines, requiring permits for exports.
 These export controls have primarily been set in place to slow down China's chip ambitions.